 A faculty organization, the Faculty Forum Committee (FFC) serves as the governing body of the nursing faculty in the SON.
 This committee by-laws allow for student representatives at the FFC meetings.
 The student(s) who serve on this committee are selected by their peers and serve for a period of one year.
-The student committee member(s) have a voice and may vote in open committee sessions but will not be allowed to attend closed sessions where other departmental issues may/might be discussed.
+The student committee member(s) may attend the meeting but can not vote and will not be allowed to attend closed sessions where other departmental issues may/might be discussed.